Bobrinsky: Bobrinskys in science

 Vladimir's nephew, Count Nikolay Alekseyevich Bobrinsky (1890–1964) specialized in biology.
 Unlike his relatives, he chose to remain in Moscow after the revolution and came to be recognized as one of the most prominent Soviet zoologists.
-A species of jerboa is named after him.
+Bobrinski's serotine, a species of bat, is named after him, as is Bobrinski's jerboa, a species of jerboa.
 His son Nikolay Nikolayevich, a geographer, who wrote a novel on the life of the first Bobrinsky, lived in Moscow until his death in 2000.